MIT-Emerging-Talent/ET6-CDSP-group-03-repo/6_final_presentation/final_presentaion_scripts.md

 Taking Gaza as a case study, we found clear links between conflict events and disruptions to education.

 - Around 500 schools, or 80 percent of all schools, have been destroyed or damaged.
-- We also found that most displacement orders were issued on weekdays, and that 96 percent of daily casualties were civilians, more than a third of them children.
+- We also found that most displacement orders were issued on weekdays
+- Most of the destruction, about 99 percent, is to homes.
+But what is striking is that in the small fraction of other infrastructure that was damaged, education makes up a third — showing just how exposed schools and universities are.

 ## Slide 6: Communication Strategy